Checking for understading

 In his excellent Responsive Coaching book, Josh Goodrich presents 6 Big Teaching challenges:

-Checking for understanding comes in at number 5.
+Checking for understanding is number 5.
 If we do not gather data on our students’ understanding, all the effort we may have put into optimising our explanation and designing the subsequent consolidation activity may be in vain.

 Solution steps

-Here are 10 key principles we can employ to make our checks for understanding as reliable and effective as possible.
+Here are some key principles we can employ to make our checks for understanding as reliable and effective as possible.

 1. Before checking for understanding, check for listening